jspaaks/2022-ieee/README.md

 1. GitHub Actions Marketplace
 1. Set up continuous monitoring of fair-software badge

-we'll use triggers
-1. manual dispatch
-1. crontab

 In the previous section, you used `howfairis` to run an analysis from your local machine.
 This is great for general purpose use, and while you are still debugging, but it can be convenient to set up a GitHub Action that automatically re-evaluates the status of the badge, maybe once every few days or so.
 The `fair-software` GitHub Action that is available from GitHub Marketplace (https://github.com/marketplace/actions/fair-software) uses `howfairis` to automate the analysis.

-&#9733; Use the GitHub graphical user interface to create a new file `.github/workflows/fair-software.yml`.
+&#9733; Use github.com's graphical user interface to create a new file `.github/workflows/fair-software.yml`.
 You can use a different filename if you like, but the path must be exactly like it is here (including the leading dot in `.github`).
 Copy the workflow file below into the newly created file.

 ```yaml
 name: fair-software